nadiamariduena/python-intro-2024-privat/z__all_mds/16_functions_3_decorators.md

 ##### In a social networking application like Facebook, where millions of users interact with the platform, there are numerous server-side computations involved, such as:

+- Fetching user profiles and posts.

+- Processing and rendering news feeds.

+- Handling user authentication and authorization.

+- Executing database queries to retrieve and store data.
+  Performing computations for analytics, recommendations, and personalized content delivery.

 <br>
 <br>